Samuel R. Delany: Personal life

 As a child, Delany envied children with nicknames.
 He took one for himself on the first day of a new summer camp, Camp Woodland, at the age of 11, by answering "Everybody calls me Chip!" when asked his name.
 Decades later, Frederik Pohl called him "a person who is never addressed by his friends as Sam, Samuel or any other variant of the name his parents gave him."

 Delany's name is one of the most misspelled in science fiction, having been misspelled on more than 60 occasions in reviews.
 His publisher Doubleday misspelled his name on the title page of Driftglass, as did the organizers of Balticon in 1982 where Delany was guest of honor.

 Delany has identified as gay since adolescence.
-However, some observers have described him as bisexual due to his complicated 19-year marriage with poet/translator Marilyn Hacker, who was aware of Delany's orientation and has identified as a lesbian since their divorce.
+Despite this, Delany spent 19 years married to poet/translator Marilyn Hacker, who was aware of Delany's orientation and has identified as a lesbian since their divorce.

 Delany and Hacker had one child in 1974, Iva Hacker-Delany, now a physician.

 In 1991, Delany entered a committed, nonexclusive relationship with Dennis Rickett, previously a homeless book vendor.
 Their courtship is chronicled in the graphic memoir Bread and Wine: An Erotic Tale of New York (1999), a collaboration with the writer and artist Mia Wolff.